moaziat/JacobianNet/README.md

-WARNING!!!!!!!!!!!!!!!!!!!!!!!!
+WARNING!!!!!
-The compute_jacobian.py file should be changed depending on the fields you're working with!
+The ``` compute_jacobian.py ``` file should be changed depending on the fields you're working with!
 I've tested it with different files and the file on the repo is not necessarily what I've trained the model with.
-The model gives great metrics with various type of fields
+The model gives great metrics with various types of fields

 # Neural Network for Arakawa Jacobian Computation